Best Times to Visit Vienna, Austria

 Vienna has an excellent public transport system!
 Get a Vienna Pass or a 24/72-hour ticket for unlimited rides on the U-Bahn (subway), trams, and buses.
 It's much cheaper than buying individual tickets, especially if you plan on sightseeing a lot.

-Many smaller shops and markets don't take cards, so carry some cash, especially for smaller purchases.
-ATMs are plentiful, but it's always good to have some Euros on hand, particularly for those charming little cafes.
+Many smaller shops and restaurants don't take credit cards, so carry some cash, especially smaller bills and coins for things like coffee or pastries.
+ATMs are plentiful, but you'll save yourself some hassle by having some Euros on hand.

-Skip the tourist traps around St. Stephen's Cathedral and venture into side streets to find amazing, authentic Viennese food at much better prices.
-Look for places with locals eating there – that's always a good sign!
+Skip the tourist traps around St. Stephen's Cathedral and venture into side streets to find amazing, authentic Viennese food at much lower prices.
+Look for places with lots of locals – that's a good sign of quality and value!

 Vienna is generally very safe, but like any major city, be aware of your surroundings, especially at night.
 Stick to well-lit areas and avoid displaying expensive jewelry or electronics.

-Comfortable walking shoes are a must!
-You'll be doing a lot of walking, exploring the city's many palaces, parks, and charming streets.
-Pack layers as the weather can be unpredictable.
+Comfortable shoes are a must!
+You'll be doing a lot of walking, exploring palaces, and navigating cobblestone streets.
+Pack layers as the weather can change quickly, and don't forget a raincoat, even in summer.

 Weather Details